Graph Kernels: A Survey: Graph Kernels

 and $L$ is a set of positive semidefinite matrices defined as

 where $S_{n}^+$ is the set of all $n \times n$ positive semidefinite matrices.

 The SVM-$\vartheta$ kernel first computes the matrix $K_{LS}$ which is equal to

 where $A$ is the adjacency matrix of $G$, $I$ is the $n \times n$ identity matrix, and $\rho \geq -\lambda_n$ with $\lambda_n$ the minimum eigenvalue of $A$.
-The matrix $K_{LS}$ is positive semidefinite by construction and it has been shown in \cite{jethava2013lovasz} that
+The matrix $K_{LS}$ is positive semidefinite by construction and it has been shown in \shortcite{jethava2013lovasz} that

-where $\alpha_i$ are the maximizers of Equation~\ref{eq:oneclass_svm}.
+where $\alpha_i$ are the maximizers of Equation~\eqref{eq:oneclass_svm}.
 Furthermore, it was shown that on certain families of graphs (\eg Erd{\"o}s R{\'e}nyi random graphs), $\omega(K_{LS})$ is with high probability a constant factor approximation to $\vartheta(G)$.

 \begin{definition}[SVM-$\vartheta$ Kernel] Let $G=(V,E)$ and $G'=(V',E')$ be two graphs.
 Then, the SVM-$\vartheta$ kernel is defined as follows

 where $Z_{|S|} = \binom{|V|}{|S|} \binom{|V'|}{|S|}$, $\delta(|S|, |S'|)$ is a delta kernel (equal to $1$ if $|S|=|S'|$, and $0$ otherwise), and $k$ is a positive semi-definite kernel between real values (\eg linear kernel, gaussian kernel). \end{definition}